pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 In the case of my friend and his Christmas shopping, there might have been these elements to his fallback position:

-* I'll just continue shopping, I'll find something else
+* {% include components/icon-habits.html %} I'll just continue shopping, I'll find something else
-* I had other ideas on my list
+* {% include components/icon-habits.html %} I had other ideas on my list
-* I'll figure something out
+* {% include components/icon-habits.html %} I'll figure something out
-* I still got time
+* {% include components/icon-habits.html %} I still got time
+{: .forces }

 Habits are the most influential force in the mind of the buyer, the thing that most pulls back from the purchase.